browshanravan/pvalue_inspector/README.md

 Otherwise run the app by installing `python 3.10` using conda.

-easiest way to run the app is to go to the local directory of this repo and execute:
+The easiest way to run the app is to go to the local directory of this repo and execute:

 ```console
 sh app.zsh